Five tips for choosing a robovac/mop (2023 update cleaning guide)

 I have a love-hate relationship with robovacs – I love the ones that work, and I hate those that don’t.
 Five tips for choosing a robovac/mop might just save you from an expensive mistake.

 Perhaps the most important tip is that you cannot expect most robovacs to do it all.
 Left unsupervised, it can be a disaster.
-You need to prepare the house for a robovac and understand that it will likely snag every up in errant charging cable or shoelace or children’s toy or rug tassel.
+You need to prepare the house for a robovac and understand that it will likely snag and choke on every errant charging cable, shoelace, children’s toy or rug tassel.

 What are the basic differences?

-Now we have a new breed of Gen 4 robots that combine several types of mapping (2D and 3D LiDar, dToF, camera, IR) with multiple obstacle avoidance (camera, IR, sensors, AI detection) advanced AI (auto-suction levels, floor type identification, and furniture types).
+Gen 5 robots combine several types of mapping; 2D and 360° 3D LiDar, dToF (Time-of-Flight) IR sensor, with multiple obstacle avoidance (camera, IR, sensors, AI detection) advanced AI (auto-suction levels, floor type identification, and furniture types).
 The hard part for potential buyers will be to justify spending $2000 or more.

 Five tips for choosing a robovac/mop